SairajMN/daily-logger/daily-task.md

 - Interacting with a smart contract
 - Deploying NFTs on testnet
 - IPFS and pinata vs HTTPS vs on chain SVGs

+30/10/2024

+- Introduction to SVGs
+- Creaing a Dynamic NFTs Collection